Rekyt/taxo_harmonization/README.md

 ### Running the workflow

-You can run the entire workflow thanks to the `harmonize.R` script available at the root of the repository.
+You can run the entire workflow thanks to the `harmonize.R` script available in the *scripts* folder.
 To run the workflow run the following code:

 ```{r}